-18 The ESA-developed Earth observing infrastructure, together with national and international partner missions, and a rapidly growing commercial fleet, enables more timely, more detailed, more frequent, and more widespread coverage than ever before with information products which span the needs of public, governmental and private users, supporting scientific enquiry, important public policy objectives

-22 and commercial endeavours.
+The ESA-developed Earth observing infrastructure, together with national and international partner missions, and a rapidly growing commercial fleet, enables more timely, more detailed, more frequent, and more widespread coverage than ever before with information products which span the needs of public, governmental and private users, supporting scientific enquiry, important public policy objectives and commercial endeavours.

-23 At a time when ESA Strategy Space 2040 seeks to further stimulate and strengthen these developments us towards a greener future, and the use of space data to mitigate climate change and enhance the
+At a time when ESA Strategy Space20401 seeks to further stimulate and strengthen these developments and lift Europe's space ambitions, our Earth Action embodies and embraces the activities which propel us towards a greener future, and the use of space data to mitigate climate change and enhance the quality of life.